Blue Heelers season 3

-The third season of the Australian police-drama Blue Heelers premiered on the Seven Network on 12 February 1996 and aired on Monday nights, and later Tuesday nights, at 8:30 PM.
+The third season of the Australian police-drama Blue Heelers premiered on the Seven Network on 12 February 1996 and aired on Monday nights, and later, Tuesday nights, at 8:30 PM.
 The 42-episode season concluded 26 November 1996.
+All main cast members from the previous season returned.
+Tasma Walton was introduced in episode 107 as Dash McKinley.

 Casting

-Main cast for this season consisted of:
+With Grant Bowler's exit from the show, Ann Burbrook also returned to Blue Heelers to temporarily reprise her role as Roz Patterson.